XXXBold/Super-Chip8-Emulator/README.md

 For Ubuntu/debian based distros, install dependencies as follows (maybe some others aswell):

+To compile it yourself (You can also run it with these):
-- apt install libsdl2-dev libwxgtk3.0-dev
+- apt install libsdl2-dev libwxgtk3.0-gtk3-dev

+Just for running the binaries (untested):
+- apt install libsdl2-2.0-0 libwxgtk3.0-gtk3-0v5

 ## Releases
 - 0.1: First Release